sunnykr-7/AI-Teaching-Assistant-using-RAG-and-LLM/README.md

 ## Step 5 - Prompt generation and feeding to LLM.

 Read the joblib file and load it into the memory.
-Then create a relevant prompt as per the user query and feed it to the LLM.
+Then create a relevant prompt as per the user.

+Steps To Complete

+Pehle 19-merge-chunks

+then

+12-using_joblib_to_save_dataframe_preprocess_json # - Run preprocessing scripts to regenerate embeddings

+then

+12-process_incoming

+then 15- Getting responses from LLM.

+Now See - 15-response.txt

+query and feed it to the LLM.

 ---------------------------------------- T H E - E N D --------------------------------------------